Prabowo Subianto: Appointment

-On 23 October 2019, Prabowo was inaugurated as Indonesia's Minister of Defense by president Joko Widodo.
-He was aided by Sakti Wahyu Trenggono as Deputy Minister of Defense.
+On 23 October 2019, Prabowo was inaugurated as Indonesia's Minister of Defence by president Joko Widodo.
+He was aided by Sakti Wahyu Trenggono as Deputy Minister of Defence.
 According to Jokowi, Prabowo got the job because "Indeed, he has a lot of experience there."
 Jokowi clarified his decision to appoint Prabowo was to build "democracy based on mutual cooperation" and said it is for the good of the country, while Prabowo said he express his desire to serve and his decision to accept the appointment is to preserve national unity.